tangentyh/notes-of-tan/docs/backend/database.md

 1. index structure, delete and purge
    - indexes
-     - clustered indexes — primary key index, where data records held at left nodes; updated in-place, have hidden system columns
+     - clustered indexes — primary key index, where data records in the same file; updated in-place, have hidden system columns
      - secondary indexes — nodes hold pointers to clustered index nodes, no hidden system columns, when updated, old secondary index records are delete-marked, new records are inserted, and delete-marked records are eventually purged; when undo, cluster index looked up, covering index technique not used
    - index queries — fewer rows to scan; help `ORDER BY` and `GROUP BY` even save temporary tables; random IO to sequential IO
    - delete and purge